vormkracht10/laravel-seo-scanner/README.md

 ✅ The page contains no broken links. <br>
 ✅ The page contains no broken images. <br>
 ✅ Length of the content is at least 2100 characters. <br>
-✅ The content contains no too long sentences (more than 20 words). <br>
+✅ No more than 20% of the content contains too long sentences (more than 20 words). <br>

 ### Meta